Rajkumar2002/Image-Caption-Generator/README.md

-# 🖼️ Image Caption Generator with Login
+# 🖼️ Image Caption Generator

 ## 📌 Overview
 This project is a Streamlit-based web application that allows users to **register**, **log in**, and generate **textual captions for images** using a machine learning model (`ViT-GPT2`).
 Additionally, it includes **text-to-speech** functionality to read the caption aloud.
 It's a complete ML web app with authentication, model inference, and media interaction.